pennmush/pennmush/README.SQL.md

 suggested SQL engine for use with softcode unless you need the capabilities of one of the others.

+Sqlite3 is compiled with support for the RTree, FTS5 and JSON1 modules, and optionally has Unicode support if ICU is present (Though text in the results of a query is turned into Latin-1 by the MUSH, this still affects functions like UPPER()).

 MUSH configuration overview
 ===========================